InfinityBowman/new-portfolio/src/posts/corates.md

 published: 'true'
 ---

-### Why <a href="https://corates.org" target="_blank" rel="noopener">CoRATES</a>?
+Research synthesis pulls together findings across many studies to determine what actually works, for whom, and under what conditions.
+But those conclusions are only as credible as the evidence behind them, which is why study appraisal is foundational to systematic reviews and meta-analyses.
+In practice, it is also one of the more complex and time-consuming parts of the process.

+Working closely with a top evidence synthesist, I quickly learned that while well-established appraisal instruments exist, the software support around them was fragmented.
+Critical steps were spread across PDFs, spreadsheets, and statistical software for visualization, with some work, like scoring, still done manually.
+It was far more complicated and messy than it needed to be.

-Systematic reviews and meta-analyses are inherently collaborative, detail-oriented, and iterative.
-Yet many of the tools used to conduct them are either single-user, poorly suited for real-time collaboration, or built on workflows that assume serialized edits and manual coordination.
-Or, just don't exist at all, forcing researchers to do everything manually which is time consuming and error prone.
-I built CoRATES along with top researchers to explore what a blazingly fast, modern, collaborative research appraisal tool could look like if it were designed from the ground up for concurrency, low latency, and distributed teams.
+As a software engineer, I saw these challenges as solvable design problems.
+I built <a href="https://corates.org" target="_blank" rel="noopener">CoRATES</a> alongside leading researchers to explore what a blazingly fast, modern, collaborative research appraisal platform (Linear/Figma style) could look like if it were designed from the ground up for concurrency, low latency, and distributed teams.

 At its core, CoRATES is a Collaborative Research Appraisal Tool for Evidence Synthesis.
-It enables multiple researchers to appraise studies simultaneously without overwriting each other’s work, following local-first principles that prioritize speed, resilience, and offline capability.
+It enables multiple researchers to appraise studies simultaneously without overwriting each other's work, following local-first principles that prioritize speed, resilience, and offline capability.

+The rest of this post dives into how CoRATES was built.
+I'll walk through the design goals, architecture, and tradeoffs behind it, including how real-time collaboration, local-first behavior, and edge-native infrastructure shaped the system, and what I learned building it as a solo developer.

-### Core Design Goals
+### Design Goals

-From the beginning, the project was guided by a few clear principles:
+From the start, CoRATES was designed around a few core goals shaped directly by real appraisal workflows:

-- Real-time collaboration: Multiple users should be able to edit the same appraisal simultaneously.
-- Local-first: The app should feel instantaneous, rely on optimistic updates, and remain usable offline.
-- Edge-native: Avoid a centralized backend in favor of globally distributed execution (with cost efficiency as a bonus).
-- Production-grade features: Authentication, billing, logs, and permissions should be first-class concerns, not afterthoughts.
-- AI-friendly by design: When integrating AI, it should act as a collaborative partner embedded in the workflow, not just a boring chat interface.
+- **Seamless collaboration**: Support true parallel work so multiple reviewers can independently code and score studies without overwriting one another.
+- **Intuitive double-coding and reconciliation**: Make it easy to compare ratings, resolve disagreements, and document final decisions in one place.
+- **All-in-one workflow**: Everything should happen in a single application, from completing appraisal checklists, to intuitive reconciliation, automatic scoring, and generating publication-ready outputs.
+No bouncing between PDFs, spreadsheets, and external tools.
+- **Rigor by design**: Structure the workflow to support consistency and transparency, reduce errors and help researchers apply best practices in study appraisal.
+- **Local-first performance**: Keep the app fast and resilient, with offline support and background syncing built in.
+- **Designed for future AI integration**: The data model and workflows were intentionally structured so AI can be integrated later as a collaborative aid within the appraisal process, supporting judgment and consistency rather than sitting outside the workflow.

 The architecture, design, and technology choices were heavily influenced by tools like <a href="https://linear.app/homepage" target="_blank" rel="noopener">Linear</a> and <a href="https://livestore.dev/" target="_blank" rel="noopener">LiveStore</a>.